Alan Partridge: 2010: Mid Morning Matters

+2011–2012: I, Partridge and TV specials

-In 2011, a spoof autobiography, I, Partridge: We Need to Talk About Alan, written by Coogan, Iannucci and the Gibbons brothers, was published.
-An audiobook version recorded by Coogan as Partridge was released on CD and downloadable formats.
+In 2011, a spoof autobiography, I, Partridge: We Need to Talk About Alan, written by Coogan, Iannucci and the Gibbons brothers, was published by HarperCollins.
+Coogan also recorded an audiobook version as Partridge.
 In the book, Partridge recounts his childhood and career, attempts to settle scores with people he feels have wronged him, and dispenses wisdom such as his assertion that Wikipedia has made university education "all but pointless".
 Coogan appeared as Partridge to promote I, Partridge on The Jonathan Ross Show and BBC Radio 5 Live.
 It received positive reviews and became a bestseller.

-On 25 June 2012, Partridge presented a one-hour Sky Atlantic special, Alan Partridge: Welcome to the Places of My Life, taking the viewer on a tour of Partridge's home county Norfolk.
-The programme earned Coogan the 2013 BAFTA for Best Male Performance in a Comedy Programme.
-It was followed the next week by Open Books with Martin Bryce, a mock literary programme discussing Partridge's autobiography.
+On 25 June 2012, Partridge presented a one-hour Sky Atlantic special, Alan Partridge: Welcome to the Places of My Life, taking the viewer on a tour of Partridge's home county, Norfolk.
+It earned Coogan the 2013 BAFTA for Best Male Performance in a Comedy Programme.
+The following week, Sky Atlantic broadcast Open Books with Martin Bryce, a mock literary programme discussing Partridge's autobiography.

+2013: Alpha Papa

 On 7 August 2013, a feature film, Alan Partridge: Alpha Papa, was released in the UK.
 It was directed by Declan Lowney and co-produced by StudioCanal and Baby Cow Productions, with support from BBC Films and the BFI Film Fund.
 The film sees Partridge enlisted as a crisis negotiator during a siege at his radio station.

 Filming began with an incomplete script, and Coogan and the Gibbons brothers rewrote much of it on the set.
 The rushed production was difficult; Coogan and Iannucci disagreed on the script, morale was low, and there were problems with casting and funding.
 In his memoir, Coogan wrote that it was the hardest he had ever worked and the loneliest he had ever felt; however, he was proud of the finished film.
-Alpha Papa was critically acclaimed and opened at number one at the box office in the UK and Ireland.
+Alpha Papa received positive reviews and opened at number one at the box office in the UK and Ireland.